Needlesslord/PHYSICS2-Aim_Bot_SS/README.md

 	[R]			Restart the simulation with the data updated from the .xml [ENTER]/[RETURN]	Start the simulation.
 It can be restarted as many times as you want.

+To input the data open the "input.xml" file and change the variables.

+(*) Note that you can run the app, change the values and press [R] to reload the new data and continue using it without closing the app.